-In the 17th century Japan is divided between two forces.
-The eastern army lead by the Warlord Tokugawa Ieyasu and the western army which fights for Toyotomi's clan.
-Despite wining a recent ...
+In the seventeenth century, Japan is divided between two forces.
+The Eastern Army, lead by the Warlord Tokugawa Ieyasu, and the Western Army, which fights for Toyotomi's clan.
+Despite ...

 See full summary »

 Three Japanese pilgrims arrive in India.
 Miss Naruse is looking for Otsu, a Catholic priest, her lover ten years before; after time in France and Israel, he has come to Benares where he ...
 See full summary »

 Wong Fei-Hung (Jackie Chan) is a mischievous, yet righteous young man, but after a series of incidents, his frustrated father has him disciplined by Beggar So (Yuen Siu-Tien), a master of drunken martial arts.

 Years after the death of legendary tea master Rikyu, his disciple Honkakubo attempts to resolve the mystery of the master's death.
 Years before: Sen Rikyu is a ceremonial tea master who ...
 See full summary »

 Island villagers find a young woman and young man swept ashore near their remote village in northeastern Japan.
 The two have tried to escape the girl's enforced marriage to another man, in ...
 See full summary »